uclagamelab/UnityMultiscreenTemplate/README.md

 ## Overview

-The following library was made to ease some of the not-fun parts of developing multi-monitor projects in Unity.
+The following library was made to ease some of the not-fun parts of developing multi-monitor projects in Unity for a multi-monitor themed game jam.

 ![Enter image alt description](Images/0gN_Image_1.gif)